dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   Would you like the make this change to DeprecatedConfig? (y/n)[n]

-  IMPORTANT: If it is not already set, add the following in the [config] section to your METplus configuration file that sets GRID_STAT_CONFIG_FILE:
+  IMPORTANT: If it is not already set, add the following in the [config] section to the METplus configuration file that sets GRID_STAT_CONFIG_FILE:

   GRID_STAT_OUTPUT_PREFIX = {CURRENT_FCST_NAME}_vs_{CURRENT_OBS_NAME}
   Make this change before continuing!
 [OK]